-What is Claude's Computer Use?
+What Is Claude’s Computer Use Tool?

-- Move the mouse cursor to a location
+- Move the mouse and perform clicks

-- Take screenshots of the current screen
+- Take and interpret screenshots

 - Python 3.8+ installed